Estimated Reading Time: 6 minutes

-Inaugurated back in 1992, the Premier League has always had a huge betting following and is now one of the most punted-on sporting competitions on the planet.
+Established back in 1992, the English Premier League has always had a huge betting following and is now one of the most punted-on sporting competitions on the planet.

-Only six teams have ever actually won the Premier League title in its history, with the likes of Manchester United, Chelsea, Arsenal and Manchester City always among the favourites due to the absence of a salary cap or any equalisation tool, which encourages those with the deepest pockets to buy their success.
+Only six teams have ever actually won the Premier League title in its 29-year history, with the likes of Manchester United, Chelsea, Arsenal and Manchester City always among the favourites due to the absence of a salary cap or any equalisation tool, which encourages those with the deepest pockets to buy their success.

 Best bookmakers for English Premier League betting

 Here at SafeBookies.com we have scoured the globe to come up with the best online bookmakers to get your English Premier League bet on with.
 These EPL betting sites have the widest variety of markets, best odds and a plethora of promotions, bonuses and specials to make your punting experience that much better.
 Check out your country’s best English Premier League bookies below and sign up with one or more of them to take full advantage of top prices and promos.

 Things I should know about the EPL before betting

 Before you bet, it’s a good idea to know the rules of soccer.